 Photo: Similar to kick boxing, Thai Boxing.

 – Both adult and children athletes can suffer from burnout.
-Burnout is a result of pushing too hard or not caring for physical and emotional needs while emphasizing high-performance in sport.
+Burnout is the result of pushing too hard, or not caring for physical and emotional needs while emphasizing high-performance in sport.

 2. Violence in Sports

 – The Roman gladiators did not have the monopoly on violence in the name of sport.
-Sports such as boxing, American football, the martial arts, hunting, are described by sociologists as "inherently violent".
+Sociologists describe sports such as boxing, American football, the martial arts, and hunting as "inherently violent."

 3. NFL and American Football On-Field Violence

 – High-profile news headlines have pointed fingers at the NFL and the health damage done to players through the game.
 On-field violence in the NFL, from vicious hits as a matter of course, bounties to take a player out, and head injuries from concussions are topics that won’t soon disappear from public view.

 4. Concussions and Head Injuries

 5. Soccer Hooliganism

-– Britain spawned the soccer hooliganism trend but today peripheral violence associated with soccer has spread through Brazil and the rest of South America, Africa, and Europe.
+– Britain spawned the soccer-hooliganism trend, but today, peripheral violence associated with soccer has spread through Brazil and the rest of South America, Africa, and Europe.
 Soccer-related violence both in and out of the stadium is serious and sometimes deadly.
-Soccer fanaticism has even ignited wars; for example, Honduras and Yugoslavia.
+Soccer fanaticism has even ignited wars (the one between Honduras and Yugoslavia, for instance).
 The civil war that broke Yugoslavia into seven parts was sparked in part by football (soccer) rivalries and fanaticism.

 6. Off-field Athlete Violence

 – It is possible that off-field domestic violence by players might be a byproduct of aggression on the field.
-Some studies conclude that watching the sports of boxing and NFL football may result in higher rates of domestic violence against women (Wann, Melnick, Russell, Pease.
-2001).
+Some studies conclude that watching boxing and NFL football may result in higher rates of domestic violence against women (Wann, Melnick, Russell, Pease, 2001).

 7. NBA Aggression

 - The sport is definitely more exciting to watch today than it was 50 years ago.
-Having that said, the days of non-contact, gentlemanly court play have yielded to a contact, scratching and clawing your way to the hoop spirit where it really is survival of the fittest.
+Having said that, the days of non-contact, gentlemanly court-play have yielded to a contact, “scratching and clawing your way to the hoop” spirit where it really is survival of the fittest.